realTechmaniac/demo-repo/readme.md

-#Github Usage Tutorial
+# Github Usage Tutorial

-##Relaerning the use of Github
+## Relearning the use of Github